 If you employ a married couple or an employee whose spouse also receives an HRA allowance through their employer, there may be confusion on how the couple should submit reimbursement requests.

-Married couples in this situation must understand that when an expense is incurred, only one spouse should submit the expense for reimbursement.
+Married couples in this situation must understand that when an expense is incurred, spouses should ensure they aren't being reimbursed twice for the same amount.

 To do otherwise would lead to improper reimbursement, so it’s very important that married couples communicate with each other on how they will handle requests.